trading-peter/fa-awesome/README.md

 # fa-awesome

 A simple web component to show font awesome icons.
-Very limited in functionality, though.
+Quite limited in functionality, though.
-This element requires Polymer 0.8-rc7 for it to work!
+This element requires Polymer 0.9 for it to work!

 ## How to use